-Erskine, Hall & Coe are delighted to present a diverse body of work by John Ward, which is presented as a celebration of his career spanning nearly five decades.
+Erskine, Hall & Coe are delighted to exhibit a diverse body of work by John Ward, which is presented as a celebration of his career spanning nearly five decades.

 Ward, now in his eighties, is one of the most distinguished modern British potters, having studied under Hans Coper and Lucie Rie at the Camberwell School of Arts & Crafts in the 1960s.